 Locomotives are multi-colored and act as a wild card that can be part of any set of cards.

 If a replacement card is a locomotive, the player can't take it immediately.
 If at any time, 3 of the 5 face-up cards are Locomotives, all 5 cards are immediately discarded and 5 new ones are turned face-up to replace them.

-When the deck is exhausted, the discards are reshuffeld good and become a new draw pile deck.
+When the deck is exhausted, the discards are reshuffled good and become a new draw pile deck.

 When the deck gets empty and no discards are available, the player can't draw another Train car card anymore.
-Instead he may only claim a rout or draw Destination Ticket cards.
+Instead he may only claim a route or draw Destination Ticket cards.